Kummakivi

 Kummakivi (lit. 'odd stone' or 'strange stone') is a large balancing rock in Ruokolahti, Finland.
 The 7 m boulder is a glacial erratic that lies on a convex bedrock surface with such a small footprint that it almost appears to be moving, but so firmly that it cannot be rocked with human force.

-The stone is estimated to weigh up to 500 tons.
-Its exact age is said to be difficult to determine, but the unusual formation is believed to have formed over a long period of time.
-The last Ice Age moved Kummakivi to its current location approximately 11,000–12,000 years ago.
-It was already a tourist attraction in the 19th century.

-Kummakivi, one of South Karelia's wonders, is seven meters wide and five meters high.
-Kummakivi was protected in 1962, and climbing on top of it is no longer allowed.
-It has hardly been marketed as a tourist attraction.
-Tourists and hikers have discovered the site over the past couple of decades.

 The boulder is located in a forest in the western part of the Ruokolahti municipality, near the border of Puumala.